Venduruthy Bridge

-Venduruthy-Vikrant Bridge, also known as Venduruthy Bridge is a bridge in Kochi, Kerala, India.
-There are two bridges at present; one railway bridge and one road bridge, running parallel to each other, that connects the Ernakulam side of Kochi to the Willingdon Island.
+Venduruthy-Vikrant Bridge, also known as Venduruthy Bridge, is a group of bridges in Kochi, Kerala, India.
+Presently, there is one railway bridge and two road bridges running parallel to each other, that connects the Ernakulam side of Kochi to the Willingdon Island.
+The bridge also marks the geographical division between West Kochi and Ernakulam.
 The old Venduruthy railway bridge was constructed in 1938 along with two parallel road bridges.
 The old railway bridge is one of the first bridges in India to be completely constructed from steel.
 It is a landmark in Kochi with historic significance as it played a major role in the transformation of Kochi into a major port city in India during the British era.

 In 2005, a dredger hit the railway bridge which led to its closure.
 Following this incident, the construction of a new railway bridge started, which was opened in 2015.
 The old railway bridge was dismantled in March 2018.
-The new two-lane road bridge was opened in 2011, after the old road bridge was found to be too weak to carry heavy vehicles.
+The new two-lane road bridge was opened in 2012, after the old road bridge was found to be too weak to carry heavy vehicles.